 To begin, I benevolently grant you yet another excuse to sit down and watch this, the greatest cinematic achievement to occur in your (or any) lifetime: Jupiter Ascending.

-For those of you who have not yet allowed our lady and savior Jupiter Jones into your hearts, let me sum up: housemaid, Mila Kunis, discovers that she is, in fact, a Space Princess; with the help of her ex-military werewolf boyfriend (Tatum) and Sean Bee, she goes on a quest to trick the evil Space Capitalists into surrendering the Earth and restoring Potatum’s sick eagle wings.
+For those of you who have not yet allowed our lady and savior Jupiter Jones into your hearts, let me sum up: housemaid, Mila Kunis, discovers that she is, in fact, a Space Princess; with the help of her ex-military werewolf boyfriend (Tatum) and Sean Bee, she goes on a quest to defeat Capitalism in Space.
+She must trick the evil Space Capitalists into surrendering the Earth and restoring Potatum’s sick robo-wings.

 For starters, this movie is just so goddamn Beautiful — amazing sets and costuming (the kind that makes you wish this was a twelve part sci-fi novel series with an additional Silmarillion-esque history), Mila Kunis’s face, the greatest CGI spaceships I have ever and will ever care to see, fashionable garbage bags, Bees? also: Gugu Mbatha-Raw’s Face!

 But really, the whole fact that this movie exists is Beautiful, just heartwarming (I’m crying right now even thinking about it).
 Jupiter Ascending just means so much!
 So Much!
 For the future of cinema!
 For the future of narrative!

 Jupiter Ascending is, essentially, what you get when you throw a massive Hollywood budget behind that novel every single twelve-year-old girl (myself included) has secretly written.